 Your pet's wellness is our first priority at Palmyra Animal Clinic.
-By using modern treatments and professional techniques, we'll ensure your pet receives the best rehabilitation care possible.
+By using modern treatments and professional techniques, we'll ensure your pet receives the best veterinary rehabilitation care possible.

-Our veterinarians are trained to provide a range of rehabilitation services, including neuromuscular electric stimulation, cold laser therapy, therapeutic ultrasound, hydrotherapy, K-laser and more.
+Our veterinarians are trained to provide a range of animal rehabilitation services, including neuromuscular electric stimulation, cold laser therapy, therapeutic ultrasound, hydrotherapy, K-laser and more.

 Physical rehabilitation can help your pet recover from surgical procedures as well as injuries and improve fitness.

-From hydrotherapy to land treadmill and therapeutic ultrasound, we offer a variety of rehabilitation services designed to help your pet live a healthier, happier life.
+From hydrotherapy to land treadmill and therapeutic ultrasound, we offer a variety of animal rehabilitation services designed to help your pet live a healthier, happier life.
 The following rehabilitation services are offered at Palmyra Animal Clinic.